crmkonsulterna/PPConnecotrs/Verified/Intro.md

 ## FAQ

-### How do I upload a document to Verfied?
+### How do I upload a document to Verified?
 To Upload an actual document you have to create a file in the Verified API and upload the document hash to the blob URL responded from the Verified API.

-### How do I get hold of the envelope after using the Get Envelop Id action?
+### How do I get hold of the envelope after using the Get Envelope id action?
-The steps that create an envelop respond with an uid, which is a complete path to the envelop (example: "/envelopes/ABCDE").
-For other steps one does only need the last part of the uid (which is the actual envelop Id, in our example "ABCDE").
+The steps that create an envelope respond with an uid, which is a complete path to the envelope (example: "/envelopes/ABCDE").
+For other steps one does only need the last part of the uid (which is the actual envelope id, in our example "ABCDE").

 Here is an example on how to do that